johannschopplich/pdfjs-serverless/README.md

 # pdfjs-serverless

-A redistribution of Mozilla's [PDF.js](https://github.com/mozilla/pdf.js) for edge environments, like Cloudflare Workers.
-It is especially useful for serverless AI applications, where you want to parse PDF documents and extract text content.
+A redistribution of Mozilla's [PDF.js](https://github.com/mozilla/pdf.js) as a single bundle for edge and serverless runtimes, like Cloudflare Workers.
+Use it as a drop-in replacement for `pdfjs-dist` to parse PDF documents and extract text content – no extra dependencies needed.

-This package comes with zero dependencies.
-The whole export is about 1.4 MB (minified).
+The whole export is about 1.6 MB (minified).

-## PDF.js Compatibility

-> [!NOTE]
-> `pdfjs-serverless` is currently built from PDF.js v5.6.205.

 ## Installation